-Salient issue Waste disposal in textile and leather Goal : Minimize waste disposial Status : We are sorting out raw materials that consists of one fibre (leather, wool, cutton etc.) we have also started a conversation with a supplier that will be able to make new textiles of our waste disposial.
-Goals in reporting year : We will during the year do a first trial of new textile made from our waste disposial.
+Waste disposal in textile and leather Goal : Minimize waste disposial Status : We are sorting out raw materials that consists of one fibre (leather, wool, cutton etc.) we have also started a conversation with a supplier that will be able to make new textiles of our waste disposial.
+The person responsible for this project are currently on paternity leave but hopefully we will take further steps in this project autumn 2025.
+Goals in reporting year : We will during the autumn do a first trial of new textile made from our waste disposial.
 The first trial will be out of Nomex.
 We plan to increase the number of textiles that consist of one fibre and can be easier recycled, like for example 100% polyester or 100% wool.